odysseyofnoises/EurKEY-Ultra/README.md

 <img src="screenshots/layout/misc-symbols-altgr-shift.png" width="800">

-# How to Use This Keyboard
+# How to Use This Keyboard Layout

 This keyboard layout uses **dead keys** to type symbols and accented letters.
 The layout is divided into different layers.
 If you aren't trying to type special characters, the keyboard will just work like a regular US QWERTY keyboard, except for the Caps Lock key, which switches to Greek letters.
 The other layers are accessed with the AltGr key.
 Accented letters are typed with AltGr + number keys, the math layer is on AltGr + m, and the miscellaneous symbols layer is on AltGr + \.
 To see which symbols you can type, and how to type them, look at the screenshots.
 For example, to type the ∈ symbol on the math layer, press AltGr + m together.
 Then let go of both keys, and press k.
 To type ⋈, you would press AltGr + m, then AltGr + w.
 If a key combination has AltGr twice in it, you could keep holding AltGr.
 In that case, you would press AltGr + m, then let go of m but keep holding AltGr, then press w.